 RSS news feeds, or pages scraped from the web may well be auto-tagged and made visible, but what rules should be available to ensure that content of this nature is ranked lower than useful internal content?

-When it comes to new digital content created by company professionals, shouldn’t the approach should be different?
+When it comes to new digital content created by company professionals, shouldn’t the approach be different?
 What tools exist to help high-grade and add clean, accurate metadata to reports, some of which may have taken months to write?
 What if a version of a document was presented at a key meeting or submitted to a government to meet regulatory requirements?
 How might that be high-graded?

 A more sophisticated view of what search and good IM might look like: